HERCD/GettingAndCleaningDataProject/codeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in `features.txt`

 ## Transformations
 The following transformations have been applied to the original dataset:
-*In the original data, datasets were split into a training and test dataset.
+* In the original data, datasets were split into a training and test dataset.
 These are now merged into a single dataset.
-*Only original features with mean() and std() in the name are selected.
+* Only original features with mean() and std() in the name are selected.
 The merged dataset therefore only contains 66 out of 561 original features.
-*The activity and subject are appended to the merged dataset *The columns are named to be consistent with the original dataset *Mean and standard deviations were calculated for all 66 features.
+* The activity and subject are appended to the merged dataset
+* The columns are named to be consistent with the original dataset
+* Mean and standard deviations were calculated for all 66 features.
 These were calculated per test subject per activity (30 subjects x 6 activities).

 ## Description tidy data
 The tidy dataset includes the following fields/columns:
 * Identification number of the subject who carried out the experiment (data type: integer)
 * Label describing the activity the subject performed (data type: character)
-* The  average and standard deviation for the following original measurement types. (data type: float)
+* The  average and standard deviation for the following original measurement types (data type: float)
     + tBodyAcc-mean()-X
     + tBodyAcc-mean()-Y
     + tBodyAcc-mean()-Z